dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/example6/README.md

 Studies to be performed
 =======================
-* 1) Ground-state calculation: convergence study of ground-state energy and ionic forces with respect to FE discretization, and validation against QUANTUM ESPRESSO (QE).
+* 1) Ground-state calculation: convergence study of ground-state energy and ionic forces to reach chemical accuracy with respect to FE discretization and k-points, and validation against QUANTUM ESPRESSO (QE).
-* 2) Ionic and validation against QE.
+* 2) Ionic relaxation and validation against QE.

 Discussion on the input parameters and the results